The Causal Effect of Social Activities on Cognition: Evidence from 20 European Countries

 48 Pages Posted: 5 Sep 2012 Last revised: 6 Jan 2020

 Using harmonized data from 20 European countries, we examine the causal effect of being socially active on old age cognition.
-To address the endogeneity of social participation via nonparametric partial identification methods that bound the average treatment effect while using fairly weak assumptions.
+To address the endogeneity of social participation, we employ nonparametric partial identification methods that bound the average treatment effect for the population under fairly weak assumptions.
 We find strong evidence that social activities have a positive impact on all cognitive dimensions we analyze.
 At their upper bound these effects are quite large, while at their lower bound they are more modest but still salient.
 Additionally, we show that ignoring the endogeneity of social activities severely underestimates the uncertainty about their causal effect on cognition.
-Finally, our results hold true regardless of respondents’ region of residence, sex, age, education, or income.

-Keywords: Cognition, Social Activities, Ageing, Partial Identification, SHARE
+Keywords: Cognition, Social Activities, Aging, Partial Identification, SHARE

 JEL Classification: I10, J14, C14